mareikep/bayrob/doc/source/for_users.rst

     The |project| Query window.

 The results of the reasoning process will be shown in two ways.
-The first one is a visualization that adds a colored area for each candidate result in the previously defined radar chart (see :num:`Fig. #webif-hyps`: :ref:`webif-hyps`).
+The first one is a visualization ...
-This allows to visually compare the candidates with respect to their proximity to the requirement profile.
-The respective polygons can be highlighted by clicking on their name in the legend.
+(see :num:`Fig. #webif-hyps`: :ref:`webif-hyps`).
+The distributions plots can be downloaded as ``.svg`` files.

 .. _webif-hyps:

 .. figure:: _static/img/webinterface_search.png
     :align: center

-    Hypotheses: Radar Chart
+    Query Results: Probability distributions

-    The visualization of the generated candidates to allow a comparison between the query (green bars) and the results (colored polygons).
+    The visualization of the query results allows to compare the ground truth with the computed (posterior) distributions.

 The second way to investigate the results is to check the generated candidates in the table on the right (see :num:`Fig. #webif-table`: :ref:`webif-table`).
 Here, each candidate is listed along with its respective probability.